 Regular exercise is great for building muscle and losing fat, but if you want to see real weight-loss results, what you eat matters.
 But dropping pounds isn't about depriving yourself — it's about choosing the right foods that satisfy without the calories.
-Revamping your diet is an important place to begin if your New Year's resolution is to lose weight.
-For a clean start in 2015, add these 25 foods to your rotation.
+Revamping your diet is an important place to begin if you want to lose weight.
+For a clean start, add these 25 foods to your rotation.

 Apples are one of the fruits that are highest in pectin, a soluble fiber that helps you feel full and satisfied.
 Eat an apple as a snack, and you may just feel like eating a little less when it comes time for your meal.